AmphibiousDLC/AmphibiousDLC.github.io/README.md

                 { nameKey: 'token', chance: 9.5, message: 'You found a token! 🟡' }
             ];

-            if (betterBaitPurchased) {
+            // Use independent 'if' statements so all purchased baits can add their drops if (betterBaitPurchased) {
                 currentDrops.push(
                     { nameKey: 'toad', chance: 5, message: 'You caught a common toad! 🐸' },